lepton-eda/lepton-eda/README.md

 If you're having problems, make sure that you have all of the necessary `dev` or `devel` packages installed.

+> "I have installed two versions of guile, but `./configure`
+> uses a wrong one!"

+Specify right `guile` binary on the `configure` stage, e.g.:

+    ./configure GUILE=/usr/bin/guile-2.0

 Installation from a source archive
 ----------------------------------